Own-Data-Privateer/hoardy-mail/README.md

   ```

-- Fetch all messages from `INBOX` folder that were delivered in the last 7 days (rounded to the start of the start day by server time), but don't change any flags:
+- Fetch all messages from `INBOX` folder that were delivered in the last 7 days (the resulting date is rounded down to the start of the day by server time), but don't change any flags:
   ```
   imaparms fetch "${common_mda[@]}" --folder "INBOX" --all --newer-than 7
   ```